Yoshii64/PC-optimizations/docs/install.md

 ### skip this if youre planning to keep using an old installation and just optimize there

-now to OOBE. go through region and language as normal. if you have the option choose "I dont have a netowkr" or similar if you cant skip that, just go on a netowrk
+now to OOBE. go through region and language as normal. if you have the option choose "I dont have a network" or similar if you cant skip that, just go on a netowrk

 if you get the option whether to use it for home or work, set it to work